msorvig/qt-web-utils/README.md

 # qt-web-utils

-Utilities and Helper functions for Qt on the Web
+Utilities and Helper functions for Qt on the Web.

 # Utility API